AndrewLawrence/PsychopathologyOfWorthlessness/README.md

 Required libraries are specified at the top of each script and should be installed with their dependencies prior to running the analysis.

 Scripts use relative paths and so assume that R's working directory will be set to the repository folder which contains all scripts and the given directory structure.

+The script option variable `niter_opt` should be set to a low number (e.g. 10) to ensure libraries are installed correctly.
+To replicate the paper results use `niter_opt <- 10000`.

 ## Scripts
 The first script reads data from two csv files in the `input/` folder and writes out